 Student progress overall as measured by ALPS Qi indicator is a 2 which places progress in the top 10% of schools nationally.

-In the ALPS analysis of subjects, 23 subjects are graded red (top 25% nationally); 4 graded in the middle 50%; 0 subjects graded blue (bottom 25%).
-8 subjects graded ALPS 2 (top 10% nationally).
-Strong progress rates in subjects with high cohort numbers, English, Maths, Combined Science, Biology, Chemistry, Physics, English Language, History, Business and Spanish have underpinned the success.
+In the ALPS analysis of subjects, 20 subjects are graded red (top 25% nationally); 4 graded in the middle 50%; 0 subjects graded blue (bottom 25%).
+12 subjects graded ALPS 2 (top 10% nationally).
+Strong progress rates in subjects with high cohort numbers, English Language, English Literature, Maths, Biology, Chemistry, Physics, History, Business, PE and Spanish have underpinned the success.

-High Prior Attainers made particularly strong progress this year and remain an area of focus as these students make up a significant proportion of our cohorts.
+High Prior Attainers made particularly strong progress this year but remain an area of focus as these students make up a significant proportion of our cohorts each year.